Kronos DAO Announces Public Sale Date

-ROME, Italy, March 24, 2022 (GLOBE NEWSWIRE) -- Kronos DAO, the next evolution of reserve currency protocol, has announced its public sale date.
+Milan, Italy, March 25, 2022 (GLOBE NEWSWIRE) -- Kronos DAO, the next evolution of reserve currency protocol, has announced its public sale date.
 Scheduled for March 28th, 2022, the public sale will be a good opportunity for prospective token holders to participate in the project.
 In addition to a public token sale, Kronos DAO has slated April 8, 2022, as its partnership date with CORENODE.

 In anticipation of the public sale, Kronos DAO has garnered over $540k.